KaiOtter/pytorch_DSOD_variants/README.md

 Thus, I did some experiments to explore the above questions.<br>

-I use [DSOD_smallest](https://github.com/szq0214/DSOD) as a benckmark.
+I use [DSOD_smallest](https://github.com/szq0214/DSOD) as a benckmark and modify its input into 320 and a new list of size of feature maps [40, 20, 10, 5, 3, 1].
 And train with Adam and 16 batch size.
 The lr uses 2 options 1e-3 and 1e-4.
 Mostly, I use 1e-3 for fine-tune about 40-50 epoches and than, change to 1e-4 for unforzen model.

 Trained on VOC 07+12.
 Test on VOC 07.<br>
  &emsp;&emsp;&emsp;&emsp; Model &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; mAP<br>